collapsed-stacks/startups/questions/9307/website-just-online-how-to-get-some-feedback.md

 - posted by: [HybridLizard](https://stackexchange.com/users/3536260/hybridlizard) on 2016-05-26
 - score: 0

-<p>Great tool for gathering feedback is Hotjar.
+Great tool for gathering feedback is Hotjar.
 I use it since beta version.
 It is mostly UX oriented though You can also create forms for collecting responses.
 All in one tool.
-Of course there are also tools like standalone form builders, ticket systems and cooperation software (e.g. Trello). </p>
+Of course there are also tools like standalone form builders, ticket systems and cooperation software (e.g. Trello).

-<p>Having a tool(s) You should generate some traffic and ask for help on places, where more technical people hang out.
+Having a tool(s) You should generate some traffic and ask for help on places, where more technical people hang out.
 Stack, forums, LinkedIn groups, etc. It would be best to start from Your fellow developers.
-That way You can polish it a bit before asking larger group of people for help.</p>
+That way You can polish it a bit before asking larger group of people for help.

-<p>Please be specific, focus on several things first.
+Please be specific, focus on several things first.
 Gather feedback.
-Ask about other things.</p>
+Ask about other things.

 ## Answer 9336